OXID-eSales/paypal-checkout-documentation/troubleshooting.rst

 |procedure|

-1. Open the file :file:`source/source/config.inc.php`.
+1. Open the :file:`source/source/config.inc.php` file.
 #.
 Change the value of the :technicalname:`sLogLevel` parameter to :technicalname:`debug`.

    .. code::